Nazek-Altayeb/plan-for-a-picnic/README.md

 ![Validate user input ](assets/images/user-input-validation-results.png)

 ## HTML Validation.
-Changes have been make to the mock terminal style, accordingly the layout.html has been tested and the results come with no errors or warning.
+Changes have been made to the mock terminal style, accordingly the layout.html has been tested and the results come with no errors or warning.

 ![HTML validation result](assets/images/HTML-validation-result.png)